Xinchen Yu

 prof_pic.jpeg

-I am an Assistant Professor of Practice in the Computer Science Department at the University of Arizona.
-I received my Ph.D. from University of North Texas.
-Before that, I earned a Master’s degree from University of Pittsburgh and a Bachelor’s degree from Zhejiang University.
+I am an Assistant Professor of Practice in the Department of Computer Science at the University of Arizona.
+I obtained my Ph.D. from the Department of Information Science at the University of North Texas.

 news